 - The proposition must be so strong that it can move the mass millions; i.e. pull over new customers to your product.
 (In other words, it should sell – because it is something your prospects really want.)

-Let’s start by getting clear whether we have something that people want to buy.
+When we want to persuade someone, let’s start by getting clear whether we have something that they want to buy.

 The keys to that are as follows: